Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 For this specific example, it is also possible to prove a converse that shows

 where $n$ is the total number of users.
 The proof is in Appendix \ref{app:converse_categorization}.
 Again, for any fixed $k$, the second term vanishes as $n \to \infty$.
-Therefore, for large $n$, the achievable rate \eqref{eq:categorize_rate} is optimal to within a constant.
+Therefore, for large $n$, the achievable common message length \eqref{eq:categorize_rate} is optimal to within a constant.